 Welcome to FMC Pocatello, Idaho

-FMC’s priority is to make good on our commitment to clean up the property, to do it in a safe and responsible way, and to get it redeveloped for the benefit of the community.
+The Eastern Michaud Flats Superfund Site, which includes both the FMC plant site and the J.R.
+Simplot Co. plant site, was listed on the Superfund National Priorities List in 1990.
+FMC’s priority has always been to make good on our commitment to clean up the property, to do it in a safe and responsible way, and to get it redeveloped for the benefit of the community.

-This site is uniquely situated to support good paying, industrial jobs (the site is zoned for heavy industrial use) and to immediately start contributing again to the local economies.
-The property offers excellent infrastructure including rail, electrical transmission, and access to interstate highways.
-Redevelopment can occur as the clean up progresses; in fact, portions of the property can already accommodate industrial and commercial use.
-The Power County Development Authority is actively marketing the property and is very optimistic about opportunities for the site.
+The FMC site is uniquely situated to support good paying, industrial jobs and to immediately start contributing again to the local economies.
+The property is zoned for heavy industrial use and offers excellent infrastructure including rail, electrical transmission, access to interstate highways, and proximity to the Pocatello Regional Airport.
+We have seen how redevelopment can occur as the clean up progresses, and we are proud of the collaborative work between FMC and EPA to make this happen for the good of all Southeast Idaho.

 About the FMC Pocatello, Idaho website